University of Southampton: Libraries

 The University of Southampton Library is located on four sites across Southampton and Winchester: the Hartley Library on the University’s main Highfield Campus, the Health Services Library at the Southampton General Hospital, the National Oceanographic Library at the National Oceanography Centre and Winchester School of Art Library at the Winchester Campus.
 The Hartley Library, which takes its name from its Victorian benefactor Henry Robinson Hartley, can trace its presence at the heart of Highfield campus back to 1914.
-The building as we know it now is an accumulation of numerous expansions since then, with the iconic entrance designed in part by Sir Giles Gilbert Scott, famous for the red telephone box and Battersea Power Station.
+The building has since been expanded, with the iconic entrance designed in part by Sir Giles Gilbert Scott, famous for the red telephone box and Battersea Power Station.

-It is now an internationally significant research library, with just under 1 million printed books, 1.6 million e-books, 150,000 e-journals as well as over 2,000 study spaces and extensive digital collections.
-Its unique archives and special collections, are home to the Wellington, Palmerston, and Mountbatten Papers, the Parkes Library of Jewish/non-Jewish relations and the library’s earliest book, the Divina Commedia Brescia edition of 1487.
+A research library, it is home to just under 1 million printed books, 1.6 million e-books, 150,000 e-journals as well as over 2,000 study spaces and extensive digital collections.
+Within its archives and collections are the Wellington, Palmerston and Mountbatten Papers, the Parkes Library of Jewish/non-Jewish relations and a Divina Commedia Brescia edition of 1487.

-In addition, it holds significant collections, including the Artists’ Book Collection, the University Art Collection, and the Knitting Reference Library.
-As well as serving our current students, it’s open to university staff, alumni and our wider civic communities throughout the year.
+In addition, there is an Artists’ Book Collection, University Art Collection, and a Knitting Reference Library.